AdaCore/learn/intro_to_ada.rst

 subprograms or packages.
 This course only describes formal subprograms.
 Formal packages are discussed in the advanced course.

-In order to declare a formal subprogram, we make use of the ``with`` keyword.
+In order to declare a formal subprogram, we make use of the :ada:`with` keyword.
 In the example below, we declare a formal function (``Comparison``) that is used by the generic procedure ``Check``.